-Most children with head injuries are seen in hospitals not equipped to treat themMay 23rd, 2011 in Health /
+Most children with head injuries are seen in hospitals not equipped to treat themMay 23, 2011 in Medicine & Health / Health

 More than four fifths of children who turn up at emergency departments with head injuries in the UK are seen in hospitals which would have to transfer them if the injury was serious, reveals a study published online in Emergency Medicine Journal.

 Around 210,000 children attend hospital every year with a head injury and around 34,500 are admitted.
 A few children with serious head injuries will require emergency surgery and intensive care, and delays to the provision of this can prove fatal or result in severe disability.